melli79/mathGames/Readme.md

 Try a biased split, i.e. choose a `bias in 0..1` and choose the comparing element as `bias*min+(1-bias)*max`, and conclude as before.

 Q: What is the optimal bias?
 What is the number of Nos you will get in that case?
+,0

 ## Nim Games

 This is a game for 2 players with $h$ heaps of stones.
-The players move alternatingly, and in every move the player can take stones from one heap of their liking, but at least 1 stone and at most as many stones as there are on the heap.
+The players move alternately, and in every move the player can take stones from one heap of their liking, but at least 1 stone and at most as many stones as there are on the heap.
 The player that has no move left loses the game.

 Q: Given a stone distribution `stones :List<UInt>` which player has a winning strategy?

 Hint: you probably want to solve that with dynamic programming.
 What are the terminating conditions?

+### Variation: Poisoned Chocolate

+Given a $w\times h$ bar of chocolate whose top-left piece is poisoned.
+2 players are taking moves alternately.
+In every move, you have to bite off pieces from the bottom-right, at least 1.

+Since the game is finite and there are no ties, one of the players must have a winning strategy.
+Can you determine it?

+Hint: Dynamic programming may be helpful

 # 1A Graph Algorithms
 ## 0. Representation on the computer

   - directed/ undirected, simple/ multigraph (as two template parameters)
-  - operations: addEdge[s], eraseEdge[s], addNode[s], eraseNode[s], operator +/+=, operator -/-=, res (induced subgraph)
+  - operations: addEdge[s], eraseEdge[s], addNode[s], eraseNode[s], operator +/+=, operator -/-=, res (induced sub-graph)

 Applications: